 Building and Managing Intensity

-In couples therapy, personal growth and integration are most enhanced by a dynamic energetic process in the treatment.
-Aspects of such a process include active interaction, feedback, humor, confrontation, empathy, a full range of emotions, and intellectual sharing.
-The systemically oriented therapist attempts to create appropriate emotional intensity among clients and between a couple and the therapist.
-Too much intensity can create an inability for a therapist to intervene in a constructive manner and for a couple to communicate effectively.
-Too little intensity can cause a therapeutic session to lack focus and prevent a couple from truly engaging each other in an intimate way.
-This chapter will discuss the management of intensity for the purpose of creating a dynamic therapeutic environment for clients.
-In addition, the often-observed phenomenon of therapist and client resistance to heightening emotional intensity will be reviewed.
+In couple therapy, personal growth and relationship improvement are most enhanced by a dynamic energetic process in treatment.
+Aspects of such a process include active interaction, feedback, humor, confrontation, empathy, a full range of emotions, and intellectual and emotional sharing.
+The systemically oriented therapist attempts to create appropriate emotional intensity among partners and between the couple and the therapist.
+Too much intensity can inhibit a therapist’s ability to intervene in a constructive manner and for a couple to communicate effectively.
+Too little intensity can cause a therapy session to lack focus and prevent a couple from truly engaging each other in an intimate way.
+This chapter focuses on the management of intensity for the purpose of creating a dynamic therapeutic environment for clients.
+In addition, the often observed phenomenon of therapist and client resistance to heightening emotional intensity will be reviewed.